nishanmudalige/TreeBranchModeller/README.md

   > sapply(required.packages, install.packages)
 ```

-In order to install BOLD.R directly through R, please type the following into the R console.
+In order to install TreeBranchModeller directly through R, please type the following into the R console.

 ```
   > ## If devtools are not installed